-3.1.4 Sub-slab Vapor Assessment
+3.2.4 Subslab Vapor Assessment

-To evaluate the potential vapor intrusion into the existing Building #1, two (2) subslab vapor (SSV) samples, two interior ambient air samples, and one outdoor ambient air (i.e., background) sample will be collected.
-One duplicate SSV sample will be collected for each day of SSV sampling.
-The sampling will be completed in general conformance with the New York State Department of Health (NYSDOH) Soil Vapor Intrusion Guidance (October 2006) and TurnKey's Ambient Air/Subslab Vapor Sampling Field Operating Procedure (FOP 004.3 - see Appendix F).
-Soil vapor samples will be collected and sent to a NYSDOH-approved laboratory for analysis of USEPA TCL VOCs in accordance with USEPA Method TO-15.
+To evaluate the potential vapor intrusion into the existing building, two (2) subslab vapor (SSV) samples, two (2) indoor air (IA) sample and one (1) outdoor (ambient) air (OA) (i.e., background) sample will be collected.
+The sampling will be completed in general conformance with the New York State Department of Health (NYSDOH) Soil Vapor Intrusion Guidance (October 2006) and TurnKey's Ambient Air and Subslab Vapor Sampling Field Operating Procedures (FOPs 090.0 and 004.4, respectively - see Appendix E).
+SSV, IA and OA samples will be collected and sent to a NYSDOH-approved laboratory for analysis of USEPA TCL VOCs in accordance with USEPA Method TO-15.

-3.1.4.1 Sub-slab Vapor Pre-Sample Assessment
+3.2.4.1 Subslab Vapor Pre-Sample Assessment

-Prior to initiation of sub-slab vapor (SSV) sampling, a pre-sampling inspection will be performed prior to each sampling event to identify and minimize conditions that may interfere with the proposed testing.
+Prior to initiation of SV sampling, a pre-sampling inspection will be performed prior to each sampling event to identify and minimize conditions that may interfere with the proposed testing.
 The inspection will evaluate the type of structure, floor layout, airflows and physical conditions of the building.
 This information, along with information on sources of potential indoor air contamination, will be identified on a building inventory form.

-3.1.4.2 Sub-slab Vapor Sample Collection
+3.2.4.2 Subslab Vapor Sample Collection

-At each SSV sampling location, TurnKey personnel will drill a hole through the concrete slab using a hand-held hammer drill.
+At each SV sampling location, TurnKey personnel will drill a hole through the concrete slab using a hand-held hammer drill.
 Temporary subslab vapor probes and tubing will utilized for the sample collection.
 Holes in the concrete slab will be filled and sealed after completion of the sampling event.
-Sub-slab vapor samples will be collected in the following manner:
+Sub-slab vapor samples will be collected in the following general manner:

-- After installation of the probes, one to three volumes (i.e., the volume of the sample probe and tube) will be purged prior to collecting the samples to ensure samples collected are representative; - The subslab vapor probes will be sealed to the surface with permagum grout, melted beeswax, putty, or other non-VOC containing and non-shrinking products for temporary installation;

-- Flow rates for both purging and collecting will not exceed 0.2 liters per minute to minimize outdoor air infiltration during sampling; - Subslab vapor sample canisters will be equipped with an eight-hour regulator to allow the sample to be collected over an approximate eight-hour period; and, - Samples will be collected, using conventional sampling methods, in an appropriate container one which meets the requirements of the sampling and analytical methods (e.g., low flow rate; Summa® canisters if analyzed by EPA Method TO-15), and is certified clean by the laboratory.
+- After installation of the probes, complete a tracer gas test to verify the integrity of the soil vapor probe seal; - Upon completion of a successful tracer gas test, three volumes (i.e., the volume of the sample probe and tube) will be purged prior to collecting the samples to ensure samples collected are representative; - The subslab vapor probes will be sealed to the surface with permagum grout, melted beeswax, putty, or other non-VOC containing and non-shrinking products for temporary installation; - Flow rates for both purging and collecting will not exceed 0.2 liters per minute to minimize outdoor air infiltration during sampling; - Subslab vapor sample canisters will be equipped with an eight (8) hour regulator to allow the sample to be collected over an approximate eight (8) hour period; and, - Samples will be collected in an appropriate container which meets the requirements of the sampling and analytical methods (e.g., low flow rate; Summa® canisters if analyzed by EPA Method TO-15), and is certified clean by the laboratory.

-Concurrent with the subslab samples, indoor ambient air and outdoor air samples will be collected.
-Indoor ambient air samples will be collected adjacent to each sub-slab vapor location based upon accessibility within the building.
+Concurrent with the subslab vapor samples, indoor air and outdoor air samples will be collected.
+The indoor air sample will be collected adjacent to the sub-slab vapor location based upon accessibility within the building.
 One outdoor, field located air sample will also be collected from a ground level location upwind of the facility, as determined on the day of sub-slab vapor sampling field activities.
-Indoor and outdoor air sample canisters will also be equipped with an eight-hour regulator to allow the sample to be collected over the same approximate eight-hour period as the subslab vapor samples.
+Indoor and outdoor air sample canisters will also be equipped with an eight (8) hour regulator to allow the samples to be collected over the same approximate eight (8) hour period as the subslab vapor sample.